Rewriting the Prehistory of Jordan

 10 25 50

-Description The project has created a cohort of staff in the Department of Antiquities of Jordan and a cohort of research students who are more informed regarding the prehistory of Jordan, more aware of its academic importance, and of its potential as a tourism resource.
+Description The project has created a cohort of staff in the Department of Antiquities of Jordan and a cohort of research students who are more informed regarding the remarkable prehistory of Jordan, more aware of its academic importance, and of its potential as a tourism resource through its well preserved sites going back c 10,000 years.
 As part of this they have also been learning skills in site conservation and display.
+The project has also published a book, in Arabic, on the prehistoric archaeology of Jordan - in particular filling a gap in material available to schools and also to a population increasingly interested in their heritage.

-Exploitation Route The Department of Antiquities has already begun to use the training to develop site management plans to include protection, conservation, and public presentation of some sites (Abu Suwwan in Jerash, 'Ain Abu Nukhaylah in Wadi Rum), as well as incorporate prehistory into public awareness and activity sessions in Tafilah governate.
+Exploitation Route The Department of Antiquities has already begun to use the training to develop site management plans to include protection, conservation, and public presentation of some sites (Abu Suwwan in Jerash, 'Ain Abu Nukhaylah in Wadi Rum), as well as incorporating prehistory into public awareness and activity sessions in Tafilah governate.
 This means that activities relating to Jordan's prehistory have now been commenced across a wide part of the country.

 URL https://moodle.brookes.ac.uk/course/view.php?id=46463

-First Year Of Impact 2020
+First Year Of Impact 2019

-Sector Education,Leisure Activities, including Sports, Recreation and Tourism,Culture, Heritage, Museums and Collections
+Sector Education,Environment,Leisure Activities, including Sports, Recreation and Tourism,Culture, Heritage, Museums and Collections

-Impact Types Cultural,Economic
+Impact Types Cultural

 Description Prehistory in world heritage sites